-The business that Mike and Jeff began in Mike’s basement 25 years ago now has more than 270 associates working in corporate offices in Cincinnati, New York City, Salt Lake City, and Atlanta with regional offices across the country.
+The business that began 25 years ago now has more than 300 associates working in corporate offices in Cincinnati, New York City, Salt Lake City, and Atlanta with regional offices across the country.
 PECO also still owns its first property, Nor-Dan Shopping Center, a testament to its belief in the grocery-anchored industry.

-The key to PECO’s success is that the company has remained true to its mission of value creation and to Mike’s and Jeff’s commitment to be the best-in-class operator.
+The key to PECO’s success is that the company has remained true to its mission of value creation and to its commitment to be the best-in-class operator.
 Even as PECO reaches out in exciting new directions, the company continues to be an industry leader in its core business of maximizing the value of grocery-anchored neighborhood shopping centers.

 1992 - Acquired first shopping center, Nor-Dan Shopping Center in Danville, Virginia

 2000 - Closed Fund I, a $20 million, fully discretionary investment vehicle

 2003 - Acquired $175 million Aegis Realty portfolio of 27 centers, over 3 million square feet and closed Fund II, a $60 million, fully discretionary investment vehicle in two closings

 2004 - Completed consolidation of affiliated entities into an LP structure with a corporate GP

 2006 - Closed Fund III, a $275 million, value-add fund; acquired 116 shopping centers, over 12 million square feet, in 27 states